-11. LONG-TERM BORROWINGS
+10. LONG-TERM BORROWINGS

-(\$000's) Dec 31, 2018 Dec 31, 2017
+(\$000's) Dec 31, 2019 Dec 31, 2018

-Amount drawn on credit facilities 413,450 300,000
+Amount drawn on first and second lien credit facilities 454,322 413,450

-Unamortized transaction costs (531) (1,592)
+Unamortized transaction costs (908) (531)

-Total long-term borrowings 412,919 298,408
+Total long-term borrowings 453,414 412,919

-Credit facilities 600,000 600,000
+Credit Facilities 805,000 600,000

-Amount drawn on credit facilities (413,450) (300,000)
+Amount drawn on first and second lien credit facilities (454,322) (413,450)

-Letters of credit (38,133) (39,713)
+Letters of credit (38,562) (38,133)

-Available amount 148,417 260,287
+Available amount 312,116 148,417

-On June 30, 2017, Secure entered into a \$470 million first lien credit facility ("First Lien Facility") with a syndicate of ten financial institutions and Canadian Chartered banks.
-In addition, the Corporation entered into a \$130 million second lien credit facility ("Second Lien Facility") with a syndicate of three financial institutions and Canadian Chartered banks.
+SECURE's credit facilities at December 31, 2019 consist of a \$600 million first lien credit facility ("First Lien Facility") with a syndicate of ten financial institutions and Chartered banks, a \$130 million second lien credit facility ("Second Lien Facility") with a syndicate of three financial institutions and Canadian Chartered banks, and a \$75 million bilateral Letter of Credit Facility ("LC Facility") with a syndicate of two financial institutions and Chartered banks (collectively, the "Credit Facilities").

-The First Lien Facility consists of a four year \$445 million revolving credit facility and a \$25 million revolving operating facility with a maturity date of June 30, 2021.
+On April 29, 2019, SECURE closed an amendment to its First Lien Facility increasing the overall size of the facility from \$470 million to \$600 million.
+The First Lien Facility has been amended to consist of a four-year \$565 million revolving credit facility and a \$35 million revolving operating facility with a maturity date of June 30, 2023.
+The First Lien Facility also includes an accordion feature, which, if exercised and approved by the Corporation's lenders, would increase the First Lien Facility by \$100 million.
 The First Lien Facility is secured by a \$1 billion floating charge debenture and negative pledge from the Corporation creating a security interest over all of the Corporation's present and after acquired personal property and floating charge over all of its present and after acquired real property.